-Rattling the wooden planks in the bleachers at Barrett Stadium.

 -Players that talked Permian attitude to the media.

--Going into the last game of District, knowing the season wasn't over
+-Going into the last game of District, knowing the season wasn't over yet.

--Hearing fans recap the game at the half, instead of reiterating why
+-Hearing fans recap the game at the half, instead of reiterating why things are bad.

 -Going to the state playoffs year-after-year.